 There’s a lot of talk about organic produce and “clean” eating.
 It seems that everyone has a different opinion about what “clean eating” really means.
 One of my friends says she can’t eat any grains or beans, and another who also claims to be eating “clean” enjoys whole grains and beans and states they’re allowed in her diet.
 Regardless of their opinions about what actually constitutes a “clean” healthy diet, organic produce is a recurring theme in everyone’s conversation, and this is completely understandable.
 For many, the journey to healthy eating often begins by adding more fruits and vegetables to their diet.
 This often causes one to consider whether it’s better to eat organic produce.

 Often, people complain that they can’t afford to eat organic produce.
 One solution is to plant a small garden and grow the food yourself which immediately provides you two obvious benefits.
 The first is that you get to eat food much closer to harvest than is possible with anything you buy at a store.
-I have literally eaten food from my garden within 10 minutes of harvesting which means that I am getting to ingest more of the nutrients present in the food.
+Because I garden, I have literally eaten food from my garden within 10 minutes of harvesting which means that I am getting to ingest more of the nutrients present in the food.
 According to an article in the Chicago Tribune a few years ago, most produce loses 30% of its nutrients within 3 days of harvest.
 This makes me wonder about the nutritional content of those year old apples that we’ve been buying at the grocery store.
 It also makes me wonder about produce that was shipped across country before landing in your shopping cart, and then your refrigerator.

 The second benefit of growing food yourself is that you know exactly what was used to treat the soil and to keep away bugs.
 You don’t always know what’s on produce that you buy in the store, and this includes organic produce.
 A study published in 2008 found that organic produce had a significantly higher risk of fecal contamination when compared to non-organic produce.
 The organic produce from Minnesota farms had 9.7% contamination with generic e-coli compared to 1.6% of conventionally raised produce.
 The Canadian Food Inspector Agency reported that pesticide residue was found on nearly 50% of all organic produce in Canada over a two year period.
 This may be the result of contamination of soil or water.
 It may also be the result of pesticide drift from non-organic farms that neighbor the organic farms.
 Some of this contamination might also occur due to the organic produce being in contact with non organic produce after harvest.